zelphior/homebridge-http-garagedoor/README.md

 ```
 {
     "type": "static",
     "parameters": {
         "mapping": {
-            "STAY": "0",
+            "OPENING": "2",
-            "AWAY": "1",
+            "CLOSING": "3",
 			"whataever you don't like": "whatever you like more"
         }
     }
 }
 ```

-This configuration would map STAY to 0, AWAY to 1 and "whatever you don't like" to "whatever you like more".
+This configuration would map OPENING to 2, CLOSE to 1 and "whatever you don't like" to "whatever you like more".
 If the mapping does not have an entry which corresponds to input, it returns the full input.

 ### Regexp mapper